bcdev/jpy/README.md

 * Java arrays translate into Python sequence objects
 * Java API for accessing Python objects (`jpy.jar`)

-jpy has been tested with Python 2.7, 3.3-3.6 and Oracle Java 7 and 8 JDKs.
+jpy has been tested with Python 2.7, 3.3-3.6, Oracle Java 7 and 8 JDKs and OpenJDK 8.

-The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely the [BEAM](http://www.brockmann-consult.de/beam/) toolbox funded by the [European Space Agency](http://www.esa.int/ESA) (ESA) which is now continued through [SNAP](http://step.esa.int/main/toolboxes/snap/), the SeNtinel Application Platform project, also funded by ESA.
+The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely the [SNAP](http://step.esa.int/) toolbox, the SeNtinel Application Platform project, funded by the [European Space Agency](http://www.esa.int/ESA) (ESA).
 Writing such Python plug-ins for a Java application usually requires a bi-directional communication between Python and Java since the Python extension code must be able to call back into the Java APIs.